Top 8 Bells VST Plugins & Libraries 2023 (And 6 Best FREE Plugins)

 Summary:

 No one could imagine something as simple as lightbulbs could be very musical.
 Soundiron produces nice sample libraries, and successfully capturing the bell-like tones hidden inside lightbulbs is genius.
-These sounds can be great for experimental genres or add a pinch of ambiance to your film score, with extended articulations and effects to make it truly unique.

 7. AudioThing Bells